ITensor/website/docs/julia/formulas/sitetype_qns/main.md

 Note that the `op!` function overloads are exactly the same as for the more basic case of defining an `"S=3/2"` Index type that does not carry quantum numbers.
 There is no need to upgrade any of the `op!` functions for the QN-conserving case.
 The reason is that all QN, block-sparse information about an ITensor is deduced from the indices of the tensor, and setting elements of such tensors does not require any other special code.

+However, only operators which have a well-defined QN flux---meaning they always change the quantum number of a state they act on by a well-defined amount---can be used in practice in the case of QN conservation.
+Attempting to build an operator, or any ITensor, without a well-defined QN flux out of QN-conserving indices will result in a run time error.
+An example of an operator that would lead to such an error would be the "Sx" spin operator since it alternately increases @@S^z@@ or decreases @@S^z@@ depending on the state it acts on, thus it does not have a well-defined QN flux.
+But it is perfectly fine to define an `op` overload for the "Sx" operator and to make this operator when working with dense, non-QN-conserving ITensors or when @@S^z@@ is not conserved.